 6. GI doctors at the MN Mayo Clinic recommend marijuana, where it's legal, to help with GP (Melony).
 Be careful though, because even though marijuana might help you eat, it can also slow motility.

 7. It's NOT all in your head!
 I *hate* it when people say this and I was told this nonstop for the past few years.
 I've lost friends because I kept cancelling on them.
 They thought I was just being flaky or that I was being anti-social.
 They also told me, "well, you're ALWAYS sick."
 Don't let this defeat you.
 You can help your friends understand by using THE SPOON THEORY.
 I've used this for a few of my friends and it's helped.
 I actually had some of them come back and apologize to me.
 Please read it, it's a great article.
 They also have a page on Facebook.

 8. Don't give up (Tracy)!
 We all have rough patches that knock us down.
 However, get right back up and keep fighting!
 Lean on others for support.

 9. You are NEVER alone!
 Find someone that you can talk and join a support group.
-My suggestion would be the Gastroparesis Support Group (http://www.facebook.com/groups/GastroparesisSupportGroup/) Feel free to add me as a friend, as well as the other admins in the group.
-We get what you're going through.
+My suggestion would be the Stronger Than GP Support Group (http://www.facebook.com/groups/strongerthanGP/) Feel free to add me as a friend.
+We, the admins and myself, get what you're going through.
 We're here to help.